blackducksoftware/synopsys-detect/documentation/src/main/markdown/introduction.md

 * Produce reports of the open-source analysis findings.

-* Provide malware and threat inteligence information.
+* Provide malware information if identified.

 ## How [company_name] [solution_name] functions.